Baseline (compatibility)

 Green widget with the checkmark: Baseline, widely available.
 Four browsers logos, all with checkmarks.

-If you see a widely available Baseline badge, then you can trust that the feature has a consistent history of support in each of the Baseline browsers.
-A widely available feature has been in multiple browsers for years.
-It works with many browsers and devices, even ones that aren't yet up to date with the latest browser releases.
+If you see a widely available Baseline badge, then you can trust that the feature has a consistent history of support in each of the Baseline browsers for at least 2.5 years.
+A widely available feature works with many browsers and devices, even ones that aren't yet up to date with the latest browser releases.

 Blue widget with the checkmark: Baseline 2022, newly available.
 Four browsers' logos, all with checkmarks.